antirek/owo-phone.js/INSTALL.md

 # SIPjs + Asterisk > on Debian

-This document will **show how to setup, install and deploy asterisk with SIPjs**, to property setup this git example demo, but will use debian qualitfy packages only, backported for wheeze/jessie or assumed available on strecht.
+This document will **show how to setup, install and deploy asterisk with SIPjs by using the owo-phone example implementation**, to property setup this git example demo, but will use debian qualitfy packages only, backported for wheeze/jessie or assumed available on strecht.

 ### 1. Instalation asterisk